previtus/Inverting-GAN-baselines/README.md

 ```
 # Adjust to your paths!
 This uses the CUDA installation we prepared above and code specific environments ...
+# PS: also remember to change "REPO_PATH" in both ALAE_demos.py and pixel2style2pixel_demos.py to point to where you cloned the original repos.

 ## test alae
 source /home/vitek/cuda-10.0-env